ngageoint/sarpy/docs/examples/writing.rst

         inc_collection_wedge=True)

-See module :mod:`sarpy.io.product.kmz_product_creation` for more specific details.
+See module :mod:`sarpy.visualization.kmz_product_creation` for more specific details.

 This can also be accomplished using a command-line utility as